When to sell stocks

 When should I sell my stocks?

 And there’s the rub.
-Let’s say the stocks you bought a year ago are in the ascent, and selling now would net you a healthy profit.
-Unless you’ve got your hands on an uncannily accurate crystal ball, there’s no way of knowing for sure if they’ll continue to rise…or commence a slow tumble (or even a rapid one).
+Let’s say the stocks you bought a year ago are on the ascent, and selling now would net you a healthy profit.
+Unless you’ve got your hands on an uncannily accurate crystal ball, there’s no way of knowing if they’ll continue to rise…or commence a slow tumble (or even a rapid one).
 So, in a positive scenario, it’ll be a case of deciding to sell when you’ve made a profit that is “good enough”.

 And, of course, there’s no iron-clad guarantee that those painstakingly-selected stocks will rise in value at all.
 That’s simply the risk with investing.
-So there may also be times when the best option is to cut your losses.
+So, there may also be times when the best option is to cut your losses.

 When is the best time to sell stocks?

 Sorry, but this is one that there’s no clear-cut answer to.
 Like any investment, stock values are subject to a huge number of factors.
 Some are linked directly to the company you’ve bought stock in.
-For example, if it announces the launch of an exciting new product that’s bound to be a sure-fire hit.
+For example, if it announces the launch of an exciting new product, that’s bound to be a surefire hit.
 Others are wider market or economic factors.
 Nobody could have predicted the coronavirus pandemic and its negative impact on the hospitality industry (and positive, albeit temporary, impact on the tech industry).
 Big fluctuations can happen even within a single day.

 Why should I sell my stocks?

 Let’s start by noting that there are plenty of good reasons to sell stocks, some influenced by external factors and some by personal circumstances.
 But there are also occasions when selling your stocks might be a poor idea.
-Here’s a quick round up of some of the motivations that can arise, and whether they’re a good or bad reason.
+Here’s a quick round-up of some of the motivations that can arise and whether they’re a good or bad reason.

 What are good reasons to sell a stock?

 • You reach the point where you’d planned to sell your investments.
-Let’s say that you invested in stocks with a view to using the returns to help fund your retirement, or buy a house.
+Let’s say that you invested in stocks with a view to using the returns to help fund your retirement or buy a house.
 If the time has come that you need the money for your intended purposes, then it’s likely time to start selling off your assets.

 • You identify a better opportunity.
 If, after careful analysis, you have identified that buying shares in another company would be more in line with your goals – but you need to free up cash to do so – then you may need to sell some existing stocks to take advantage of the new opportunity.

 • If a stock dramatically outperforms expectations.
 This may or may not be a good reason to sell stocks, as it depends on the reason for the rise.
 In some cases, the company may be doing just as well as its performance indicates, in which case you may want to hold onto your stocks for longer.
 But it’s also possible that speculation, or rumours of a takeover, are temporarily inflating the share price.
-If you’re able to ascertain the reason, you may want to consider selling the stock to take advantage of the high price before a potential drop.
+If you can ascertain the reason, you may want to consider selling the stock to take advantage of the high price before a potential drop.

 What are bad reasons to sell a stock?

 • The stock takes a short-term dip in value.
 Every company goes through ups and downs, whether for internal or external reasons.
 It’s in the nature of investments to fluctuate.
 Consistent underperformance should certainly be investigated, and you should be ready to sell if you identify fundamental problems with the company.
-But panic-selling because of what may turn out to be a temporary drop could see you lose money unnecessarily.
+But panic-selling because of what may be a temporary drop could see you lose money unnecessarily.
 And you’ll kick yourself if the company then recovers and goes on to do well.

 • Someone tells you to.
-Be very cautious about taking stock selling (or indeed buying) tips from friends, family, or so-called online “influencers”.
-At best this could see you making decisions that aren’t in your best interests.
-At worst some “advice” could be a scam.
-Decisions on if and when to sell a stock should always be based on your own robust research and analysis, or regulated advice from a professional financial adviser.
+Be very cautious about taking stock selling (or indeed buying) tips from friends, family or so-called online “influencers”.
+At best, this could see you making decisions that aren’t in your best interests.
+At worst, some “advice” could be a scam.
+Decisions on if and when to sell a stock should always be based on your own robust research and analysis or regulated advice from a professional financial adviser.

 How do I sell stocks?